I’m a tradie. What tax deductions can I claim?

 For most tradies, there are heaps of items you can claim, so there’s just no need to take risks and get in trouble.
 Plus, taxes run our amazing country, pay for schools and motorways and hospitals, so we should all pay our share.

-At tax time, all of your receipts are in one place.
-That means it is easy to finish your tax return in July AND you’ll get to claim more tax deductions, because you won’t forget items that you paid for.
+At tax time, the best thing to do is to keep all your receipts in one place.
+That means it will be easy to finish your tax return in July AND you’ll get to claim more tax deductions, because you won’t forget items that you paid for, and deserve to claim.